core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    |           |          |          +---------->|            |
    '-----------'          '----------'           '------------'
 ~~~~
-{: #fig-arch title='Publish-subscribe architecture over CoAP' artwork-align="center"}
+{: #fig-arch title='Publish-subscribe architecture based on CoAP' artwork-align="center"}

 This document describes two sets of interactions; interactions to configure topics and their lifecycle (see {{topic-configuration-interactions}}) and interactions about the topic-data (see {{topic-data-interactions}}).

-Topic interactions are discovery, create, read configuration, update configuration, and delete configuration.
-These operations handle the management of the topics.
+Topic interactions are: discovery, create, read configuration, update configuration, and delete configuration.
+These operations concern the management of the topics.

-The topic-data interactions are publish, subscribe, unsubscribe, read, and delete.
+The topic-data interactions are: publish, subscribe, unsubscribe, read, and delete.
 These operations are oriented on how data is transferred from a publisher to a subscriber.

 ## Managing Topics {#managing-topics}